-4.20 Co-firing and conversion generating stations which require station-wide FMS procedures should select 'Station Fuel Data'.
-Where this is the case the Register will not show the additional 'unit' column in the fuel measurement grid and will ask the permitted ancillary purposes question once in relation to the whole station.
+- 3.12 The number of units available for selection will match that provided to us.
+There will also be a question whether any fossil fuel used, is for permitted ancillary purposes, for each unit.75 In calculating ROCs, the RER will determine a renewable qualifying percentage for each unit specified. - 3.13 Co-firing and conversion generating stations which require station-wide FMS procedures should select 'Station Fuel Data'.
+Where this is the case the RER will not show the additional 'unit' column in the fuel measurement grid and will ask the permitted ancillary purposes question once in relation to the whole station.
 ROCs will be calculated based on a single renewable qualifying percentage as determined by the energy contribution of all renewable fuels used at the generating station.